llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability/enum-initial-value.rst

 .. option:: AllowExplicitZeroFirstInitialValue

-  If set to `false`, explicit initialized first enumerator is not allowed.
+  If set to `false`, the first enumerator must not be explicitly initialized.
   See examples below.
 Default is `true`.

   .. code-block:: c++